dessertlab/CFTA/README.md

 **What the script does.** Builds the deterministic TEMPLATE generator introduced in Step 3.
 Each sentence is a factual, sentiment-neutral description of the structured record followed by a tone clause that depends only on the context U (three fixed tone variants per U band, selected deterministically by row index).
-Because the tone is independent of the protected attribute given U, TEMPLATE is a transparent negative
-control: its direct effect is expected to be near zero while it still recovers a strong U signal.

 The output is byte-compatible with the LLM generators and is written to `DATASET/<ATTR>/TEMPLATE/GENERATED_SENTENCES/`, with the matching COMPLETE_DATASET